Introducing the 2025 Hybrid Conference

 Silent No More

-Youth are rising as powerful changemakers through art, storytelling and activism.
-This theme celebrates how creative expression, lived experience and advocacy are breaking the silence and driving real impact in mental health spaces.
+Celebrated young people as powerful changemakers using art, storytelling, and activism.
+This theme recognized how creative expression and lived experience were breaking silences and driving tangible impact in mental health spaces.

 Digital Innovation in Mental Health